 “We have someone in the cast who has done some combat before.
 We can do this ourselves.”

 That may indeed be true.
-But fight training is built around performance of certain fight skills, not necessarily how to teach them to others or safely incorporate them into a show.
+But actor training is built around performance of certain fight skills, not necessarily how to teach them to others or safely incorporate them into a show.
 And as a fight choreographer, I can tell you that I can’t teach everything I know during a single show.
 I look at the given circumstances of the production and teach each actor enough to survive and thrive in that production.
-So the information learned from performing in a show may not be enough to handle another.
+So the information an actor learns from performing in a show may not be enough to handle another.
 And often the best service that I offer is seeing accidents before they happen.

 “They’re only pratfalls.
 They aren’t really combat.”

 Don’t let the wording fool you.
 Clowning techniques are frequently taught in stage combat workshops.
 Stage combat, stage violence, fight choreography, et al., are incomplete definitions of what the fight choreographer does.
 Anything involving violent or jerky movement, including simple stunts, is the arena of the fight choreographer.
 Not all violence is serious.
 It is frequently funny.
 Slipping on a banana peel is not combat, but it is part of what we can teach.